Parallel Algorithms Align with Neural Execution: Efficiency of Executing Algorithms Neurally

 Contradicting a GNN's parallel nature by teaching it to execute sequential algorithms artificially impedes the task.
 Training to solve tasks in parallel instead is more efficient, which may also simplify the function to learn.

-\paragraph{Shorter Trajectories.} As observed by Loukas \yrcite{loukas_what_2020}, the complexity of an algorithm lower bounds the capacity of a GNN executing it.
+\paragraph{Shorter Trajectories.} As observed by \citet{loukas_what_2020}, the complexity of an algorithm lower bounds the capacity of a GNN executing it.
 If the number of processors is one, the depth alone needs to match the complexity, while the width might theoretically be set to one.
 But in practice, the width has to scale with the input size $n$ to ensure applicability to different $n$.
 Therefore, \emph{training sequential algorithms forces overspending on capacity by a factor of $n$}.

 Setting the width to $n$, as is often done to distribute one unit of information over each node, entails $n$ available processors.
 Making use of them may shorten the trajectory of an algorithm by a factor of up to $n$ in the case of optimal speedup, which allows the capacity to take on its lower bound.
 The capacity of a GNN directly translates to the time needed to train and execute it.
-Additionally, long roll-outs give rise to an issue Bansal et al. \yrcite{bansal_end--end_2022} refer to as \emph{overthinking}, where many iterations degenerate the behaviour of a recurrent processor.
+Additionally, long roll-outs give rise to an issue \citet{bansal_end--end_2022} refer to as \emph{overthinking}, where many iterations degenerate the behaviour of a recurrent processor.

 \paragraph{Less Redundancy.} Neural efficiencies denote the share of nodes and edges involved in useful computations.
-Redundant computations not only harm run times, but may also interfere with the algorithmic trajectory.
+Redundant computations not only harm run times but may also interfere with the algorithmic trajectory.
 Parameterising them correctly to prevent this can complicate the function to learn.
 Assuming the redundant nodes (grey in figure \ref{subfig:seq}) need to preserve their information to be processed or put out later, their self-edges should execute an identity, while the additional incoming messages need to be ignored, i.e. mapped to a constant.
-In practice, this will be hard to do, which could entail a temporal variant of oversmoothing, where relevant information gets lost throughout the layers \cite{skipconnections}.
-Oyedotun et al. \yrcite{skipconnections} highlight how skip connections help to avoid the issue, Ibarz et al. \yrcite{ibarz_generalist_2022} introduce a gating mechanism to leave information unchanged, Bansal et al. \yrcite{bansal_end--end_2022} let their architecture recall the original input.
+In practice, this will be hard to do, which could entail a temporal variant of oversmoothing, where relevant information gets lost throughout the layers \cite{skipconnections}. \citet{skipconnections} highlight how skip connections help to avoid the issue, \citet{ibarz_generalist_2022} introduce a gating mechanism to leave information unchanged, \citet{bansal_end--end_2022} let their architecture recall the original input.